harshitrajsinha/learn-js/Notes.md

-To Master: Strings and its methods, Arrays and its methods, Objects, browser events
+To Master: Strings and its methods, Arrays and its methods, Objects, browser events, scope - Node vs Window/browser, this

 DAY 1: undefined, use-strict, data-types: symbol, null [typeof null], object, type conversion